When is the best time to stretch during an exercise routine?

-Most research indicates that static stretching should be performed before an activity and dynamic stretching before and after a workout.
+Most research indicates that static stretching should be performed before an activity, and dynamic stretching should be performed before and after a workout.

 What is the optimum time to stretch during my workout session?

 Suppose stretching is performed dynamically (i.e., repeated motions) during a workout.
-This should not interfere with muscle performance significantly because the demands are different from those placed on the muscles during strenuous exercise.
+This should not significantly interfere with muscle performance because the demands differ from those placed on the muscles during strenuous exercise.

 If I Stretch before exercising, will I build more flexibility faster?